Skip to main content

 Confluence Zones - Regime Detection

 The bands at ±50 / ±60 fill with color based on how Momentum and MFI agree.
-You pick the fill style:
+You pick the fill style: Reading it:

 This is how you stop forcing trades.
 When confluence is strong, you can hold with more confidence.
 When confluence fades, you tighten expectations and demand better structure or confirmation.